arcones/sra-collector/README.md

 ## Use Case Example

-For the query:
+For the query `hypercholesterolemia and rna seq` that can be done in [NIH NCBI](https://www.ncbi.nlm.nih.gov) in their web:

 > https://www.ncbi.nlm.nih.gov/gds/?term=hypercholesterolemia+and+rna+seq

-which retrieves, at the moment of writing, 25 studies, the system will be able to generate a report like [this one](./docs/Report_bhBZZgrvliAEMcw=.csv) containing the statistics for all the experiments related to all the studies found by NCBI.
+The query retrieves, at the moment of writing, 25 studies.
+If the query instead is done in `sra-collector` system, it will be able to generate a CSV report like [this one](./docs/Report_bhBZZgrvliAEMcw=.csv) containing the statistics for all the experiments related to all the studies found by NCBI.

 ## Full Project Documentation